Skin Cancer Reconstruction Connecticut and Houston

 When Should I Consider Skin Cancer Reconstruction?

-Many Connecticut patients consider skin cancer reconstruction as a secondary measure to improve the appearance of their scars.
+Many Houston patients consider skin cancer reconstruction as a secondary measure to improve the appearance of their scars.
 However, Dr. Fusi and Dr. Craig recommend consulting with a plastic surgeon prior to your surgery so that they can collaborate with your dermatologist to discuss the plan for removing your skin cancer and combining skin cancer removal surgery with reconstruction.
 This will improve the appearance of your scar and reduce the likelihood of a second scar revision procedure.

 What Will Happen During Skin Cancer Reconstruction?